BWNC-code/book-worm/README.md

 ## Features left to implement

-I'm happy with the scope that was acheived in the timescale I had, however in the future I would have like to give the user the ability to navigate the database via the arrow keys and select the option to remove or update books directly.
+I'm happy with the scope that was acheived in the timescale I had, however in the future I would have like to give the user the ability to navigate the database directly via the arrow keys and select the option to remove or update books directly.
 This would avoid any mistyping of titles being an issue for the user.
 This could also be implemented as part of search results.

 There could also be scope to add further attributes to books such as ratings or reading status.